Barbara Simons: Early life

 Simons was born in Boston, Massachusetts and grew up in Cincinnati, Ohio.
 In high school, she developed an interest for math and science while taking A.P.
 Math classes.
 She attended Wellesley College for a year, before moving to California in 1959 to resume her undergraduate education at Berkeley.
 There, she married James Harris Simons.
 At the beginning of her junior year she gave birth to a daughter, Liz, and dropped out of Berkeley shortly thereafter to become a mother and a housewife.
 In this time she decided to pursue a profession in Computer Programming, and began taking computer science classes part-time, before enrolling in graduate school at Stony Brook University.
-After a year of graduate school there, James Harris Simons and she divorced in 1974.
+After a year of graduate school there, she and James Harris Simons divorced in 1974.

 Simons transferred back to Berkeley for the remainder of graduate school, where she concentrated on studying scheduling theory and helped co-found the Women in Computer Science and Engineering club (WiCSE).
 In 1981, she received her Ph.D. in Computer Science.
 She received a Distinguished Engineering Alumni Award from Berkeley's College of Engineering.